-Michael Meyer Christopher Preziosis Brian Walsh
+Michael Meyer Christopher Preziosis Brian Walsh ADVISERS:

 Andre Churchwell, M.D.
-Duco Jansen, Professor of Biomedical Engineering
+Duco Jansen, Professor of Biomedical Engineering CLIENT:

-Vanderbilt University, Department of Biomedical Engineering

-With the baby boomer population aging, there is a growing number of people suffering from difficulty associated with nighttime driving.
-In order to correct this issue that affects the elderly, but also those suffering from a vitamin A deficiency or preexisting genetic conditions, there is a need to create a device that boosts visual acuity in low light conditions.
-Night vision goggles solve this problem, however, they are expensive, display the visual field in green, and are impractical for driving.
+Vanderbilt University, Department of Biomedical Engineering VANDERBILT WUNIVERSITY With the baby boomer population aging, a growing number of people suffer from difficulty associated with nighttime driving.
+In order to correct this issue that affects the elderly, but also those suffering from a vitamin A deficiency or pre-existing genetic conditions, there is a need to create a device that boosts visual acuity in low-light conditions.
+Night vision goggles solve this problem, however, they are expensive, display the visual field in green and are impractical for driving.
 Our design incorporates two active pixel sensors placed on the outer brim of a pair of transparent organic light-emitting diode screens.
-These active pixel sensors capture the desired image, relay it to a microprocessor, which outlines the objects in the visual field in addition to enhancing the image and sends the final enhanced image to the OLED screens.
+These active pixel sensors capture the desired image, relay it to a microprocessor that outlines the objects in the visual field in addition to enhancing the image, and sends the final enhanced image to the OLED screens.
 The transparent screens allow for a superimposed image outline while simultaneously allowing the driver to safely see the road ahead.
-Our design is lighter, more comfortable, and more practical than current night vision goggles.

-Blood Products Smart Cooler
+Our design is lighter, more comfortable and more practical than current night vision goggles.
+Blood Products Smart Cooler TEAM MEMBERS:

-Akhmal Hakim Zainal Ariffin Ahmad Zulhilmi Abu Bakar, ME Aireen Zulaikha Abdul Aziz, ChE
+Akhmal Hakim Zainal Ariffin Ahmad Zulhilmi Abu Bakar, ME Aireen Zulaikha Abdul Aziz, ChE ADVISER: